Room Selection FAQs

 - An affiliated house

-You must notify Housing & Residential Life by March 15 in your housing application.
+You must notify Housing & Residential Life by March 15 in your housing application if you intend to live in a sorority, fraternity, one of the eight University-owned Co-Ops, or an approved affiliate house.
 Failure to do so may result in cancellation fees.
 Please refer to the cancellation fee schedule.

 When will my Room Selection timeslot be?